nasa/cumulus-docs/docs/input_output.md

 ## General Structure

-Cumulus uses a common format for all inputs and outputs from workflow steps consisting of a JSON object which holds all necessary information about the task execution and AWS environment.
+Cumulus uses a common format for all inputs and outputs to workflows.
+The same format is used for input and output from workflow steps.
+The common format consists of a JSON object which holds all necessary information about the task execution and AWS environment.
 Tasks return objects identical in format to their input with the exception of a task-specific `"payload"` field.
 Tasks may also augment their execution metadata.

 ## Input Format

 Below is the input format, annotated inline:

     {
       "cumulus_meta": {          // External resources accessible to the Task.
-Tasks should generally
-                                 // prefer to be passed resources explicitly in their configuration rather
-                                 // than looking up paths here.
-The paths being present here, however allows
+The paths being present here allows
                                  // configuration to parameterize values that are not known until the stack
                                  // is created.
 For instance, a configuration field have the value
-                                 // "{cumulus_meta.buckets.private}", which instructs the Task to look up the
+                                 // "{cumulus_meta.buckets.private}", which instructs the task to look up the
                                  // private bucket while allowing the Task to remain ignorant of what buckets
                                  // are available.

-        "stack": "<string>",     // The name of the Task's CloudFormation Task, useful as a prefix "buckets": {             // Names of S3 buckets available to the app "internal": "<string>",   // The name of the bucket holding configuration and deployment data "private": "<string>",    // The name of the bucket which holds internal platform data "protected": "<string>",  // The name of the bucket which holds protected data "public": "<string>"      // The name of the bucket which holds data to be served publicly
+        "stack": "<string>",     // The name of the task's CloudFormation Task, useful as a prefix "buckets": {             // Names of S3 buckets available to the app "internal": "<string>",   // The name of the bucket holding configuration and deployment data "private": "<string>",    // The name of the bucket holding internal platform data "protected": "<string>",  // The name of the bucket holding protected data "public": "<string>"      // The name of the bucket holding data to be served publicly
         },
-        "state_machine": "<string>",    // (Step-Function only) The ARN of the state machine being run "execution_name": "<string>",   // (Step-Function only) The name of the execution being run "workflow_name": "<string>",    // (Step-Function only) The name of the workflow being run "message_source": "<string>",   // A string describing the source that caused ingest to start,
+        "state_machine": "<string>",    // (when message_source is sfn) The ARN of the state machine being run "execution_name": "<string>",   // (when message_source is sfn) The name of the execution being run "workflow_name": "<string>",    // (when message_source is sfn) The name of the workflow being run "message_source": "<string>",   // A string describing the source that caused ingest to start,
                                         // set to sfn, stdin or local },